antikrem/veil/README.md

 4. Mods can ban using `%ban UUID`, where UUID is a user or image id to be banned.

 ## Release History
+* 0.2.3
+    * Styled connection message to be different on reconnect
+    * Updated version command
 * 0.2.2
     * FIX: Crash on maintenace command
 * 0.2.1